Daniel-Mietchen/learning2code/100days.md

 # My personal take

 I have so far mostly been an occasional bystander on such activities, but [100wikidays](https://meta.wikimedia.org/wiki/100wikidays) caught my attention, and I got Research Bot to [complete it](https://www.wikidata.org/wiki/User:Research_Bot/100wikidays).
-As of the Northern Hemispheric spring, I am considering to do a 100 day challenge for either coding and/ or some physical activity.
-Not sure about a suitable parametrization yet, mostly because I am traveling a lot.
+I am considering to do a 100 day challenge for either coding and/ or some physical activity.
+Not sure about a suitable parametrization yet.